seamlessaccess/origin-www/get-started.md

 We also will be highlighting several SeamlessAccess-enabled sites.
 Your inclusion will help others to envision what they can do with the SeamlessAccess service, and also provide more exposure for the work that you put in to enable SeamlessAccess.

 ### Include a SeamlessAccess-enabled logo on your site
 You’ve done the work; why not flaunt it!
 When you inform us that you have implemented SeamlessAccess, we will reply with a copy of our SeamlessAccess-enabled logo that you can add to your site.
-Maybe you’ll included in a blog post or tweet, or add it to your documentation about accessing your service or resources!
+Maybe you’ll included it in a blog post or tweet, or add it to your documentation about accessing your service or resources!

 ### Share the good news with your end users
 We’ve prepared some boilerplate text that you can use when communicating with your end users.
 We’ve also included some suggestions on how to spread the word, and how we can help amplify your message.